EMMA Help Topics

 (which will attempt to return you to the previous page), or simply go to any other page in EMMA.If you are certain that you want to delete the manifest, then click

 .
-This will removes the manifest and its contents from your list.Submit a bulk upload manifest
+This will remove the manifest and its contents from your list.Submit a bulk upload manifest

 If you arrive at this page through the Manifest Actions